 A drug affects the usual way that the human body functions, and this is especially true for a young and developing body.
 These foreign chemicals may encourage repeat use or even obsessive urges, even with merely trying drugs.

 Interrupting Cognitive Development

 The properties of any given drug will affect a teen’s overall health.
-These effects can include your cognitive health, which provides teens the skills to think logically.
+These effects can include cognitive health, which gives teens the skills to think logically.
 If drug abuse interrupts the human mind’s standard development process, it might also affect future events and relationships in your personal and professional life.

-The symptoms of addiction won’t immediately show in your first time using a drug.
+The symptoms of addiction won’t immediately show on your first time using a drug.
 However, substances can easily tempt teens since their mental capabilities that inhibit risk analysis are still developing, and peer pressure can be a powerful motivator.
 In addition, teens may continue to use drugs after their first experimentation.